 - To avoid condensation when returning your cold electronics to indoor temperatures, try placing in a cooler spot, like a porch, before moving right into the warmest part of the house.
-Gradual temp changes will help avoid condensation build up.
+Gradual temperature changes will help avoid condensation build-up.

 All components of your electronic devices will get brittle in the cold.
 If you already have a crack in a screen, be careful it does not shatter.

 - Use protective cases and screen protectors to cushion and protect your devices.
-A good Camera case is ideal from transporting cameras and lenses as well.
+A good Camera case is ideal for transporting cameras and lenses as well.

-These are just a few tips to help your electronics survive and perform welll on your winter excursions.
+These are just a few tips to help your electronics survive and perform well on your winter excursions.
 Happy Winter!

 If you are traveling in the Winter, you may find our Winter Road Trip Check List comes in handy, or if you are traveling with your dog, check out Tips For Winter Travel With Your Dog or in the Moncton region, Dog-Friendly Businesses in Greater Moncton.